 Author profile: Sinmyung Park

-Sinmyung Park is a Ph.D. candidate in ASU’s School of Social Transformation and a Global Human Rights Hub fellow at ASU’s New College.
-He is currently the Project Manager for the KOICA-KFHI Partnership in Western Uganda, titled “Support for Vocational Training Schools for Persons with Disabilities and Raising Disability Awareness in Western Uganda.”
-His writings have been featured in various publications, including The Diplomat, E-International Relations, Development Media Group, and London Conflict Review.
+Sinmyung Park is a Ph.D. candidate in Arizona State University (ASU)’s School of Social Transformation and a Global Human Rights Hub Fellow at ASU’s New College.
+He received his MSc in International Relations from the London School of Economics and Political Science (LSE) and his BA in International Studies from Kyung Hee University, Korea.
+He currently serves as the Project Manager for the KOICA-KFHI Partnership in Western Uganda, titled “Support for Vocational Training Schools for Persons with Disabilities and Raising Disability Awareness in Western Uganda.”
+His doctoral dissertation will examine the intersections of disability, human rights, and justice in Uganda.

 Beyond Superpowers: Forging a Resilient Future for East Africa Through Diversified Partnerships